Houston Astros: 2015–2019: Return to success, first World Series title and scandal

 The victory was especially meaningful for the Houston area, which was rebuilding after Hurricane Harvey.
 The city of Houston celebrated the team's accomplishment with a parade on the afternoon of November 3, 2017.
 Houston police chief Art Acevedo estimated at least 750,000 people attended the parade.

-On November 16, 2017, José Altuve was named the American League Most Valuable Player, capping off a season in which he accumulated 200 hits for the fourth consecutive season, led the majors with a .346 BA, and was the unquestioned clubhouse leader of the World Series champions.
+On November 16, 2017, Jose Altuve was named the American League Most Valuable Player, capping off a season in which he accumulated 200 hits for the fourth consecutive season, led the majors with a .346 BA, and was the unquestioned clubhouse leader of the World Series champions.

 On September 26, 2018, the Astros' second consecutive AL West division championship was clinched with a victory by the Seattle Mariners over the Oakland A's.
 For the third time in franchise history, and second consecutive season, the team won over 100 games; they finished the regular season 103–59 (a new franchise record) by sweeping a double-header against the Baltimore Orioles on September 29, 2018.
 The Astros swept the Cleveland Indians in the ALDS to advance to the ALCS to face the league-leading Boston Red Sox (who finished the season 108–54.)
 After a 7–2 victory in Game 1 of the ALCS, the Astros dropped the next four games, and Boston advanced to the World Series.

 In the offseason, the Astros signed veteran outfielder Michael Brantley, and catcher Robinson Chirinos.
 At the trade deadline on July 31, 2019, Houston acquired another veteran starting pitcher and Cy Young award winner Zack Greinke to bolster the starting rotation.
 On September 22, the Astros clinched their third consecutive AL West division title.
 They finished the season with a record of 107–55, the best in franchise history, and the best record in MLB.
 They became the first team since the 2002–2004 New York Yankees to have 3 consecutive 100-win seasons.
 They also became the first team in MLB history to have three consecutive 100-loss seasons and three consecutive 100-win seasons in the same decade.

 Entering the playoffs as the top-seeded team in both leagues, they defeated the AL Wild Card winner Tampa Bay Rays in five games in the ALDS, advancing to the ALCS for the third year in a row to face the New York Yankees.
 In Game 6 at Minute Maid Park, Jose Altuve hit a walk-off home run to win the pennant and send the team to its third World Series appearance.
 However, they lost the 2019 World Series to the Washington Nationals in seven games, taking three games in Washington but losing all four of their games at home.